First Stream Latin: New Music From Julieta Venegas, Don Omar, Paula Arenas & More

 Natalia Lafourcade, De Todas las Flores (Sony Music México)

-In a prosperous career that spans alternative rock, indie pop, and Latin American folk, Natalia Lafourcade returns to the scene with De Todas las Flores, after a seven year hiatus.
+In a prosperous career that spans alternative rock, indie pop, and Latin American folk, Natalia Lafourcade returns to the scene with De Todas las Flores, after seven years of unreleased original music.
 This time, the esteemed singer-songwriter turns her attention to careful orchestration and grand symphonic arrangements.
 Produced by Adanowsky and recorded on analog tape, her pandemic-era 10th studio album sees Lafourcade in lockdown from her beloved Veracruz.
 However, she draws from a world inspired by her native landscapes, beaches and hummingbirds.
 For instance, “Llévame Viento” impressively recreates the whooshing and blowing of a furious ocean sea, but songs like “Canta la Arena” echo the carefree, feel-good lifestyle of life by the coast. — I.R.

 Morat & Feid, “Salir Con Vida” (Universal Music Spain)